duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-7-routing-and-interceptors.md

 }
 ```

-* Add an angular interceptor
+* Add an angular interceptor in a new folder in the auth lib

 ```ts
 import { Injectable, Injector } from '@angular/core';